 Bar example: Rose Lychee Nibs by Fuwan Chocolate

 Always blended throughout the chocolate, extracts are added at the end of processing due to their fragility.
 Natural extracts such as ginger oil have the tendency to lose their flavor potency if heated, as would happen several times during the refining stage of the chocolate making process.
-Note that most bars will not include more than one flavor extract, due to their tendency to overwhelm in high quantities.
+Note that most bars will not include more than one flavor extract, due to their tendency to overwhelm the palate in high quantities.

 Bar example: Strawberry Basil by Raaka